Virtual Machine 0 picoCTF 2023 Solution

 Flag

 The gear ratio is 5 (40-tooth gear drives an 8-tooth gear).
-Divide the input by 5, convert to hex, decode as ASCII.
+Multiply the input by 5, convert to hex, decode as ASCII.
+The trailing 8-character hex hash is generated per instance (observed values include 05e5104d and 6170a1b1).

 Want more picoCTF 2023 writeups?